-“Partial or total removal of the external female genitalia or other injury to the female genital organ for a non-medical reason.”
+“Partial or total removal of the external female genitalia or other injuries to the female genital organ for a non-medical reason.”

-FGM isn’t carried out in a professional manner and this means that no one pays any heed to the safety of the girl.
-It is carried out in a traditional manner by an unprofessional person using a blade.
+FGM isn’t carried out professionally and this means that no one pays any heed to the safety of the girl.
+It is carried out traditionally by an unprofessional person using a blade.
 Can you even imagine using a blade for removing a part of your body?
-On the top of it, using an anaesthesia is absolutely not necessary to carry out FGM.
+On the top of it, using anaesthesia is not necessary to carry out FGM.
 And let me tell you it’s not a one-time pain.
 The girl has to endure the same level of pain again a day before her marriage to experience her first sexual encounter.
 Once FGM is done, pain becomes a lifelong partner of the girl.
-FGM has both long term and short term consequences that affect adversely the health of a girl.
+FGM has both long term and short term consequences that affect the health of a girl adversely.
 There is no health benefit of FGM.

 Why and When Female Genital Mutilation is Carried Out?